The Old-West storefronts of Winthrop, Wash., a fun fall getaway destination for Seattle-area families

 If you go…

-Find it: Winthrop, Wash., is close to a four-hour drive from Seattle via the North Cascades Highway (State Route 20).
+Find it: Winthrop, Wash., is a four-hour drive from Seattle via the North Cascades Highway (State Route 20).
 This scenic highway closes seasonally, typically between late November or early December and May, based on snow conditions.
+It also can be affected by wildfires in summer and fall.
 Visit the Washington State Department of Transportation website for road status.

 North Cascades National Park: Traveling over State Route 20 takes families through North Cascades National Park.
 There is no entrance fee to travel through this park (though you may need the passes mentioned above to park at trailheads).
-The excellent national park visitor center at Newhalem is currently closed.
+The excellent national park visitor center at Newhalem has reopened.
+Check seasonal hours on the website.